 - A general shift from project based optimization to retainer deals, as we have also seen in the SEO industry during its maturation over the last 5 years.
 Conversion optimization is an ongoing process, that also requires that the consultancy know their clients website and customers very well, so the ongoing retainer deal is a natural development for the larger conversion rate optimization clients.

-- Most large companies/enterprises will get in-house employees specialized in conversion rate optimization and maybe even entire conversion rate optimization departments.
+- Most large companies/enterprises will get in-house employees specialized in CRO and conversion audits and maybe even entire conversion rate optimization departments.
 Today this is mostly present in the really large ecommerce companies, but with time it will also shift to non-ecommerce as well.

 - A more clear division between the conversion rate optimization companies and usability research companies.
 The rapid growth in companies that does optimization for clients will lead to a much higher demand for high quality usability research, as usability studies are often a great pointer for the conversion rate optimization employees on what to split-test.
 But most companies don’t want to support their competitors and therefore we will see a more clear division between conversion rate optimization companies and usability research companies, whereas we today have some companies offering both.